There’s an erroneous belief floating around that SEO is dead. (A Google search for “SEO is dead” offers 31,700,000 results.)

 Forgetting about the people

-Search engines have goals: to offer users (the people doing the searching) the most valuable and relevant results.
+Search engines have goals: to offer users the most valuable and relevant results.
 User experience is now the number one way to use SEO – search results favor sites that answer users’ questions, are optimized to offer information the way people want it, and are mobile-friendly.
-(Consider giving social bookmarking a try.)
+(Consider trying social bookmarking.)

 But SEO is not dead because 93% of online experiences start on a search engine – so search engines aren’t going away.